patricktrainer/patricktrainer.github.io/content/posts/Storytelling-tips-for-technical-interviews.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Storytelling-tips-for-technical-interviews
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Storytelling-tips-for-technical-interviews

-# Storytelling-tips-for-technical-interviewsGiven the [importance of stories to the human mind](https://www.youtube.com/watch?v=LuD2Aa0zFiA), it seems there is no better way to explore it.
+Given the [importance of stories to the human mind](https://www.youtube.com/watch?v=LuD2Aa0zFiA), it seems there is no better way to explore it.
 You must assume the candidate will tell you the story you wish to hear; although most of the time, they won’t.
 [Storytelling%20tips%20for%20technical%20interviews%201fa72afa1a72497cbfac10bb09a00fcd/worldbuilding.png](Storytelling%20tips%20for%20technical%20interviews%201fa72afa1a72497cbfac10bb09a00fcd/worldbuilding.png)
 Start the story at the point you think necessary, giving a recap on what happened until that point in which the story is taking place.